Leading Edge Group: Leading Edge Group Electronics

 Leading Edge Group Electronics is a buying group of around 48 former Dick Smith Electronics (DSE) stores.
 These privately owned resellers changed suppliers in a major move against Australian electronics giant DSE in October 2004 after the resellers were informed that their contracts would not be renewed and in many instances that a DSE company owned store would be opening in the town in competition with them.

-One of LEGE's major suppliers is Jaycar Electronics, who supply their products to Leading Edge via Electus distribution.

 Leading Edge Group UK

 In the UK, Leading Edge Group operates as an outsourced sales team for BT, providing sales management and execution in the B2B marketplace across 9% of the UK.